wdporter/i-am-that-vuepress/76-to-know-that-you-do-not-know-is-true-knowledge/readme.md

 **M:**&ensp;Wrong ideas and desires leading to wrong actions, causing dissipation and weakness of mind and body.
 The discovery and abandonment of the false remove what prevents the real entering the mind.

-**Q:**&ensp;I can distinguish two states of mind: ‘I am’ and ‘the world is’; they arise and subside together.
+**Q:**&ensp;I can distinguish two states of mind: “I Am” and “the world is”; they arise and subside together.
 People say, “I am, because the world is”.
 You seem to say, “The world is, because I am”.
 Which is true?

 **M:**&ensp;Neither.
 The two are one and the same state in space and time.